Placement process and employment procedures

 Will the practice be notified of the registrar’s Medicare provider number?

 No. Services Australia will only send the provider number to the registrar.
-It is their responsibility to notify you and us of their provider number as soon as they receive it.
-If they do not provide it to you or us, they may not be able to start in practice as planned.
+It is their responsibility to notify you and the RACGP of their provider number as soon as they receive it.
+If they don’t provide it, they may not be able to start in practice as planned.

 For how long is a Medicare provider number valid?